 Firefighting can be difficult, both mentally and physically.
-It needs a sound mind with a high level of fitness to handle the physical stress in an ever-changing and hostile environment.
+It needs a sound mind with a high fitness level to handle the physical stress in an ever-changing and hostile environment.
 It can bring about high mental pressure with the need for fast decision making.
-Therefore, be sure to work within your limits; this is determined by your training and experience.
+Therefore, be sure to work within your limits; your training and experience determine this.

 No equipment operator is above the law or exempt from it.
 When working in the firefighting industry, compliance with all laws, including traffic laws, is paramount.
-Secondly, if you will have to use any equipment at sight, you should make sure:
+Secondly, if you will have to use any farm fire fighting equipment at sight, you should make sure:

 - Your safety and that of any person’s presence is protected.